-Celebrities And Their Controversial Relationship With Fellow Celebs; Bisexuality And Lesbianism
+Celebrities And Their Controversial Relationships With Fellow Celebs

 A post shared by shailene woodley (@shailenewoodley) on

-Amber Heard spoke at The Economist’s Pride & Prejudice Summit in New York City that she has always been an avid protester against LGBT discrimination.
+Amber Heard, speaking at The Economist‘s Pride & Prejudice Summit in New York City, said that she has always been an avid protester against LGBT discrimination.
 No one questioned the female partner whom she’s always spotted with but when she announced the relationship to a reporter at a red carpet event, she said, “then I saw I was attached to a label…I quickly became not actress Amber Heard, but out lesbian Amber heard.
 It did impact my career.”

 [Featured Image by Charles McQuillan/Getty Images]